Isysxp/ESP32_Telnet_Terminal/README.md

 2. Library: GFX for Arduino v 1.5.2<br>
 3. Device: Waveshare ESP32-S3-LCD-4.3<br>
 4. Config: Upload mode UART0 / Hardware CDC + USB mode Hardware CDC and JTAG + PSRAM enabled.<br>
 #4 are the critical settings.
 In addition, altering the EXP32 TXPower seems to have an effect as well.
-Try: WiFi.setTxPower(WIFI_POWER_2dBm);<br>
+Try: iFi.setTxPower(WIFI_POWER_8_5dBm);<br>
+And, do not rest the display on an active HDMI cable.
+This does for the wifi as well!!!!<br>